 Our U.S. and foreign tax returns are subject to periodic compliance examinations by various local and national tax authorities through periods defined by the tax code in applicable jurisdictions.
 The years prior to 2016 are closed in the United States, although the utilization of tax credits generated in earlier periods will keep these periods open for examination to the extent of the credits claimed in fiscal 2016.
 Similarly, the years prior to 2015 are closed in the United Kingdom, although the utilization of net operating loss carryforwards generated in earlier periods will keep the periods open for examination.
-Our Canadian subsidiaries are subject to audit from 2012 forward, and certain other of our international subsidiaries are subject to audit from 2007 forward.
+Our foreign subsidiaries are subject to audit from 2007 forward.
 In connection with examinations of tax filings, tax contingencies can arise from differing interpretations of applicable tax laws and regulations relative to the amount, timing or proper inclusion or exclusion of revenue and expenses in taxable income or loss.
 For periods that remain subject to audit, we have asserted and unasserted potential assessments that are subject to final tax settlements.